-A. Appointments and Fees: Local managers are required to hire and use one IHSA licensed track and field official (that has viewed the online cross country rules video AND passed the cross country rules examination) as referee/starter of the race.
+- A. Appointments and Fees: Regional and Sectional managers are required to hire and use TWO IHSA licensed track and field officials (that has viewed the online cross country rules video AND passed the cross country rules examination) as Meet Referee (\$35.00 Stipend per race) and as the Clerk/Starter (\$25.00 Stipend per race).
 The official used must be selected from the list of IHSA Licensed Cross Country Officials which can be found through the IHSA Schools and Officials Center.
-Click on "Officials and Body Fat Testers" to run a query of the officials for your area.
-Regional (1) - \$25.00 flat fee (per race), Sectional (1) -\$25.00 flat fee (per race), State Final (1) \$25.00 flat fee (per race).
+Click on "Officials and Body Fat Testers" to get a list for the licensed officials for your area.
 IHSA will reimburse host schools for the cost of hired officials, even if there are not gate fees charged at your meet.
-Fees can't be reimbursed to hosts without submission of the Financial report to the IHSA Office.

-B. Mileage Reimbursement Policy: The Referee/Starter will be paid mileage from the IHSA Office upon receipt of a mileage voucher submitted by the Referee/Starter to the IHSA Office within 30 days of the contest.
+Fees can't be reimbursed to hosts without submission of their Financial report to the IHSA Office. - B. State Final Official Fees: Meet Referee, Asst.
+Meet Referee and Coordinator of Officials (\$100.00).
+Each Starter (\$25.00) - C. Mileage Reimbursement Policy: IHSA will pay mileage to Regional and Sectional Meet Referees and Clerk/Starters upon receipt of a mileage voucher submitted to the IHSA Office within 30 days of the contest.
 The Referee/Starter will receive \$.30 cents per mile for every mile over 70 miles for each round trip.
-Mileage vouchers can be printed from the IHSA Web Site through the IHSA Officials Center.
+Contact Cheryl Lowery (clowery@ihsa.org) for a Regional/Sectional Mileage voucher to be emailed to you.